 - On the page of the instance, click Instance Details in the left-side navigation pane.

 - On the Instance Details page, click the Endpoints tab.

 - In the HTTP Endpoint section, move the pointer over the endpoint and click the endpoint to copy it.

 The HTTP endpoints displayed in the console are the endpoints of a region, instead of a specific instance.
-You need to configure an ID for the instance when sending and subscribing to messages.Note The HTTP endpoint and TCP endpoint of the same instance cannot be interchangeably used.
+You must specify the instance ID when you send and subscribe to messages.Note The HTTP endpoint and TCP endpoint of the same instance cannot be interchangeably used.